geekiam/blog/content/posts/are-all-systems-broken.md

 True *patriotism* is defined as a generous love and true affection for ones country, but unfortunately in politics the pretended *Patriotism* is used as nothing more as a cloak for self-interest and greed.

+When one professes love for ones country, what exactly are the things you love about the country?
+Is it the exact geographic coordinates that the country is situated in?
+Is it the soil? is it the grass that only grows within the geographic area?